 Welcome to the Rockville Campus!
 As a vibrant community, and home to the Macklin Business Institute and the Robert E. Parilla Performing Arts Center, the Rockville Campus provides relevant and engaging learning experiences to a diverse, dynamic student population.
-We offer exciting signature academic and cultural programs, and we strive to create and maintain a state-of-the-art, welcoming campus.
-Each day at Rockville, we work diligently to lead, motivate, support, and inspire our students and partners to achieve their educational goals.
-As a result, our faculty, staff, and students enjoy academic and cultural programs that reflect the diversity and international flavor of an exceptional suburban campus.
+We offer exciting signature academic and cultural programs, and we strive to create and maintain a state-of-the-art, welcoming environment.
+Each day at Rockville, we work diligently to lead, motivate, support, and inspire our students and partners to achieve their career and educational goals.Our faculty, staff, and students enjoy academic and cultural programs that reflect the diversity and international flavor of an exceptional suburban campus.
 In addition, community members participate in special events and a host of noncredit and credit educational and athletic offerings open to the public.

 Accessible by all modes of transportation and located near the lively Rockville Town Center, the Campus opened in 1965 with 2,489 students.
-It now serves approximately 15,000 students each semester, including those enrolled in credit courses and those enrolled in noncredit courses through Workforce Development & Continuing Education.
+It now serves approximately 15,000 students each semester, including for-credit programs and noncredit courses through Workforce Development & Continuing Education.
 We collaborate with Montgomery County Public Schools to offer Early College Programs for high school students in business, education, and mathematics.
-Embracing the "one-college" concept, we also partner with other College Campuses in Germantown and Takoma Park/Silver Spring to provide distance learning opportunities that deliver academic relevance, flexibility, and rigor.
+Embracing the "One-College" concept, we also partner with other Montgomery College campuses in Germantown and Takoma Park/Silver Spring to provide distance learning opportunities that deliver academic relevance, flexibility, and rigor.

-After many years of planning and advocacy, we are excited to open the new Student Services Center in spring, 2020.
-This state-of-the-art facility will serve as a "one-stop shop" for the Welcome Center and associated student admission and enrollment needs.
+After many years of planning and advocacy, we are excited to open the new Student Services Center in spring, 2021.
+This state-of-the-art facility will serve as a "one-stop shop" for the MC's welcome center, Raptor Central, and associated student admission and enrollment needs.
 All of these critical student services will be in one location to make pursuing your educational goals at Montgomery College easier.
-The new Student Services building will provide a centralized experience for new and returning students and student club and gathering space that will make it easier to spend time with fellow students, friends, family, and colleagues.
+The new Student Services building will provide a centralized experience for new and returning students and student club and gathering spaces that will make it easier to spend time with fellow students, friends, family, and colleagues.